 Cannabis use has both potential therapeutic benefits and real health risks.

-• Therapeutic effects may be myriad and are experienced differently by different people.
-We encourage you to consult with a medical provider about your medical symptoms, and various ways to treat them.
+- Therapeutic effects may be myriad and are experienced differently by different people.
+We encourage you to consult a medical provider about your symptoms and treatment options.

 Policy and Legality